shahzad-jafar/Aircraft-Hourly-Forecasting-using-Time-Series-Models/README.md

-<<<<<<< HEAD
+<<<<<<<
-NYC Taxi Demand Forecasting
-This project provides a complete and modular pipeline for forecasting hourly taxi demand in New York City using various time-series models.
+Aircraft Hourly Forecasting using Time Series Models This project provides a complete and modular pipeline for forecasting hourly Aircraft demand using various time-series models.
 This codebase has been refactored from Jupyter Notebooks into a structured Python project to make experimentation and deployment easier.

 🚀 Setup and Installation
 Follow the steps below to set up the project on your local machine.